Twarner491/TeddyWarner.org/docs/Projects/Octoprint.md

 ### Plugins

 One of the greatest features of Octorpint stems from its open-source nature ... its community plugins.
 Under the *Plugin Manager* menu in the *Octoprint* section of the interface's settings, plugins can be added to the octoprint instance, allowing for entire customization of the instance from the interface to machine interaction.
-There are tons upon tons of plugins that exist in the Octorpitn community, and you may even develop your own, however below is a list of plugins I find to be amazing additions to an instance (Note - some are machine specific to my Prusa I3 MK3S+) -
+There are tons upon tons of plugins that exist in the Octorprint community, and you may even develop your own, however below is a list of plugins I find to be amazing additions to an instance

+!!! note "Note"

+    Some of these shown plugins are machine specific to my Prusa I3 MK3S+

 <center>